How Republicans have reacted so far to Trump's dinner with white nationalist Nick Fuentes

 "I think the president displayed profoundly poor judgment in giving those individuals a seat at the table," he added.

-Other Republicans did not go as far as to call for an apology.
+Other Republicans didn't go as far as to call for an apology.

 "[I] don't want to give oxygen to people like that," said Sen. Lindsey Graham of South Carolina, a close Trump ally.
 "And, you know, when you hang out with people like that it's not good."